This page provides a reference for all the available middlewares.

 Activates the right I18n locale based on incoming requests.

-This middleware will activate the right locale based on the Accept-Language header.
+This middleware will activate the right locale based on the Accept-Language header or the value provided by the locale cookie.
 Only explicitly-configured locales can be activated by this middleware (that is, locales that are specified in the

 i18n.default_locale settings).
 If the incoming locale can't be found in the project configuration, the default locale will be used instead.